 We wish our children sweet dreams at bedtime, and we talk about having big dreams.

 But the word hasn’t always referred only to beautiful dreams.

-But history tells a different story.
-Remember in Shakespeare’s Hamlet, the near-mad prince says, “to sleep, perchance to dream …” in his soliloquy about suicide.
-It makes for a moodier take on the word than we sometimes hear today.
+In Shakespeare’s Hamlet, the near-mad prince says, “to sleep, perchance to dream …” in his soliloquy about death.
+It makes for a moodier take on the word than we expect to hear today.

 So which is it?

 The origins are tangled.